-IP warming, IP warm-up or reputation warmup is a process of improving your “reputation profile” so that you avoid the SPAM folder.
-You do this by gradually increasing the number of emails you send out based on a very specific schedule.
+Reputation warmup is a process of improving your “reputation profile” so that you avoid the SPAM folder.
+You do this by gradually increasing the number of emails you send out based on a specific schedule.

-IP warming is highly recommended if your subscriber list is higher than 50,000 contacts.
+Reputation warmup is highly recommended if your subscriber email list is higher than 50,000 contacts.

 - you’ve just moved from one email marketing service to another one, thereby gaining a new dedicated IP address

 It’s also vital that the subscribers in your first few rounds are pretty active.